nestolobo/escapethealgorithm/README.md

 ## Features

-- 🚫 Block feeds on YouTube, X/Twitter, Facebook, Instagram, and TikTok
+- 🚫 Block feeds on YouTube, X, Facebook, Instagram, and TikTok (and more in the future)
 - ⚡ Toggle content visibility with one click
 - 🎯 Customize which platforms to block
 - 🎥 Disable YouTube autoplay